hirosystems/hord/api/ordinals/docs/feature-guides/rate-limiting.md

 | ------------------------------------------------------------------------------------------- |-----------------------|
 | api.mainnet.hiro.so/ordinals | <br/> 500 <br/> <br/> |

-If you need an API key, you can apply for one [here](https://survey.hiro.so/hiroapi).
+If you're interested in obtaining an API key from Hiro, you can generate a free key in the [Hiro Platform](https://platform.hiro.so/).